qiime2/docs/source/tutorials/pd-mice.rst

    -  Unweighted UniFrac distance
    -  Weighted UniFrac distance

-There is a very good discussion of diversity metrics and their meanings in a `qiime forum by Stephanie Orchanian`_.
+There is a very good discussion of diversity metrics and their meanings in a `forum post by Stephanie Orchanian`_.

-This method wraps several other methods, and it’s worthwhile to note that the steps in ``qiime diversity core-metrics-phylogenetic`` can be executed independently.
+The ``qiime diversity core-metrics-phylogenetic`` method wraps several other methods, and it’s worthwhile to note that the steps can also be executed independently.

 One important consideration for diversity calculations is the rarefaction depth.
 Above, we used the alpha rarefaction visualization and the sample summary visualization to pick a rarefaction depth.
-So, for these analyses, we’ll use a depth of 1000 sequences per sample.
+So, for these analyses, we’ll use a depth of 2020 sequences per sample.

 .. command-block::